xfides/smoothScrollTo-concept/README.md

 ### CSS

 The styles are simple too.
-I've made the navigation fixed and added some decorative section styles to visually separate them due to the use of alternating background colors:
+I've made the navigation fixed and added some decorative section styles to visually separate them due to the use of alternating background colors.

 <details>
 <summary>CSS code</summary>